Service Definitions

 - '$onStartup[]' = [@resource, init]

-When overwriting a service, you might want to remove original arguments, setup items, or tags, which is where reset comes in handy:
+When modifying a service, we might want to remove original arguments, setup items, or tags, using the reset key:

 services: